Bald Knobbers

 The Bald Knobbers were a group of vigilantes in the Ozark region of southwest Missouri, United States from 1885 to 1889.
 They are commonly depicted wearing black horned hoods with white outlines of faces painted on them, a distinction that evolved during the rapid proliferation of the group into neighboring counties from its Taney County origins.
 The group got its name from the grassy bald knob summits of the nearby Ozark Mountains.
 The hill where they first met, Snapp's Bald, is located just north of Kirbyville, Missouri.
-An article in the October 5, 1898 issue of Springfield, Missouri's The Leader-Democrat states:
+An article in the October 5, 1898, issue of the Springfield, Missouri, Leader-Democrat states:

 Henry Westmoreland is in from Beaver County, Oklahoma, which was formerly a part of the strip known as No-Man's-Land.
 He says grass is in abundance and cattle plenty, but no efforts are made at raising crops there, except roughness and alfalfa.
 The venerable gentleman owned a ranch in Taney County at the time of the Bald Knob uprising, and was the man who gave that organization its name.

 The Bald Knobbers, who for the most part had sided with the Union in the American Civil War, were opposed by the Anti-Bald Knobbers, who for the most part had sided with the Confederates.
 Hernando summarizes their political role:

 They began as a group dedicated to protecting life and property, aiding law enforcement officials in the apprehension of criminals, opposing corruption in local government, and punishing those who violated the social and religious mores of their community.
 In some places, the vigilantes gained much political influence, occupied key offices, and became effectively the ruling faction in local politics.
 They made many enemies, however, with whom they had several violent, sometimes fatal, confrontations.

 Background

-During the Civil War, Missouri as a border state was hard hit by neighbor against neighbor bushwhacker fighting.
-After the war the neighbor versus neighbor fighting continued throughout the state with perhaps the most famous being the actions of the James-Younger Gang.
+During the Civil War, Missouri as a border state was hard hit by neighbor-against-neighbor fighting.
+After the war the internal fighting continued throughout the state with perhaps the most famous being the actions of the James–Younger Gang.
 Authorities had a difficult time bringing the criminal fighting under control because both sides still held strong partisan supporters.
 Between 1865 and 1885, Taney County reported there were 40 murders and not a single suspect was ever convicted.
 The Bald Knobbers initially set out to put an end to the marauding gangs, but the Bald Knobbers were to end up having their own excesses and criminal activities.